-• Press 1 to enable or disable the time/date option.

-Changing the Voice Mail Message Envelope

-- Press 2 to enable or disable the message source option. - Press (3) to enable or disable the message length option. - Press to enable all options and return to the Personal Options Menu. - Press 5 to disable the entire envelope and return to the Personal Options Menu. - Press (#) or (\) to return to the Personal Options Menu. - 4.
+- 1. Access your mailbox as described on page 25. - 2.
+Press 4 to select the Personal Options Menu. - 3.
+Press 4 to select the Message Envelope Options Menu.
+You can then do any of the following: - Press to enable or disable the time/date option. - Press 2 to enable or disable the message source option. - Press 3 to enable or disable the message length option. - Press 4 to enable all options and return to the Personal Options Menu. - Press s to disable the entire envelope and return to the Personal Options Menu. - Press # or \ to return to the Personal Options Menu. - 4.
 Hang up.